JoshuaKGoldberg/Goldblog/content/blog/no-unattainable-intelligence/index.md

 <br />
 </em>

-Smart people are everywhere.
-Everybody has a unique blend of knowledge and skill.
-When you're new to an industry, seeing the knowledge and past successes of others you don't have (yet) can make you feel like you'll never get them and don't belong.

 I've observed experienced and novice people across industries alike utter the following two phrases a lot (and have said them myself):

 -   _"According to people much smarter than me..."_
 -   _"This is a dumb question, but..."_

-I think they get repeated for a few very admirable, reasonable reasons:
+I think they get repeated for a few very admirable, logical reasons:

 -   They're nervous about coming across as arrogant
 -   They're nervous about the false impression that you need to be smart to obtain their knowledge